sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 {{< highlight shell >}}
 tail -n 10000 /var/log/sensu/sensu-server.log > sensu-server-10k.log && gzip -9 sensu-server-10k.log{{< /highlight >}}

-### Troubleshooting via the local client socket
-This checklist is intended to be a step-by-step walkthrough of how to troubleshoot Sensu via the local client socket.
-There will be various examples for you to use and build on as you troubleshoot.

-#### Local Client Socket
+## Local Client Socket
 By default the sensu-client process listens for check results on a TCP socket.
-This allows you to submit ad-hoc check results, a capability which is very useful in troubleshooting issues with Sensu, as well as testing and verifying that a particular configuration works as expected.
+There are several reasons for using the client socket to as a troubleshooting tool when deploying Sensu:

+1. Less configuration overhead.
+I.e., you don't have to push a check via configuration management.
+2. The ability to issue a check and subsequently resolve it is instantaneous.
+There is no waiting on a check interval to elapse before the result is published.
+3. The ability to individually test handler configurations

 This client socket can be disabled, but does provide a few configurable attributes.
 See the [client reference documentation][13] for further information.